-Smart Start delays the time before your hearing aid turns on after you close the battery door.
+Smart Start delays the time before your hearing aid turns on after you remove the hearing aid from the charger.
 With this function activated, you will hear a beep for each second of the delay period (either 5 or 10 seconds).